 'IIS is not Started' and

 Add your Sitecore instance name.
-This will be your wesbites hostname in IIS and will be used to identify the application.
+This will be your website's hostname within IIS.
+This will be used to identify the application.

 Add in your license file